uwu-octane/alg_lab/README.md

 * The third sheet makes you use a SAT-solver, which are more rudimentary but can actually deal with much more variables than CP-SAT.
 * The fourth sheet then makes you use a Mixed Integer Programming solver, which are especially powerful, e.g., for network problems.

+In a final project, your team has to get creative and develop a solver for an NP-hard optimization problem of your choice.
+We will help you select one.

+## Requirements

+* Good programming skills in Python, as the whole course will be in Python and there won't be time for us to teach you Python.
+* Basic knowledge on algorithms. _Algorithms and Datastructures 1_ is mandatory. _Algorithms and Datastructures 2_ and _Network Algorithms_ are recommendable.
+If you already heard _Algorithm Engineering (Keldenich/Krupke)_ you may be overqualifyed for the first part and can directly start with a project.
+* A unix system (can be a virtual machine) and basic knowledge on how to use it.
+It is possible to run most things also on Windows, but we cannot provide support.
+* Basic skills with Git.
+This is actually something you can quickly learn, but you have to do it on your own.